 A strategy for communicating the findings of a benefit assessment should be carefully included in any existing communications plan supporting transboundary water cooperation in the basin.
 This will include issues such as who are the target audiences, which content needs to be developed for those specific target audiences (key messages and required supporting information), who will deliver the messages, how will the messages be delivered (communication products), and when will the messages be delivered.
-Effective communication efforts will require financial resources - in some settings, they may be provided by international organisations and the donor communicate the benefits should be conceived as part of a communications cycle, they should communicate the benefits of the overall programme of cooperation, and take into account that upstream and downstream countries may have different perspectives.
+Effective communication efforts will require financial resources - in some settings, they may be provided by international organisations and the donor community.
+Communication efforts should be conceived as part of a communications cycle, they should communicate the benefits of the overall programme of cooperation, and take into account that upstream and downstream countries may have different perspectives.
 River basin organizations could also play a key role in communication efforts.

-Box III.10: Communicating the benefits of transboundary cooperation in the Okavango basin
+Box III.10: Communicating the Benefits of transboundary Water Cooperation in the Okavango Basin